curl/everything-curl/usingcurl/returns.md

  74. No such user (TFTP).

- 75. Character conversion failed.
+ 75. **Not used**

- 76. Character conversion functions required.
+ 76. **Not used**

- 77. Problem with reading the SSL CA cert
+ 77. Problem with reading the SSL CA cert.
+The default or specified CA cert bundle could not be read/used to verify the server certificate.

- 78. The resource referenced in the URL does not exist.
+ 78. The resource (file) referenced in the URL does not exist.

  79. An unspecified error occurred during the SSH session.
+This sometimes indicate an incompatibility problem between the SSH libcurl curl uses and the SSH version used by the server curl speaks to.

  80. Failed to shut down the SSL connection.